dm5xx/xxFlexController/README.md

 <p>No more Node-Red-Setup needed, no Raspberry setup, no update hell, no need to become a linux expert - and no need to use an Ipad, OSX or whatever!
 </p>
 <p>
-Just buy a Hercules DJ-Control Starlight USB, download the software here (using the BatchStarter.exe for Windows 10/11 to start it - hint: install donetframework first => complete package is in the zip!), install the controller, edit the public/config.json and choose your FlexRadios-IP and !!!!WOW!!!!
+Just buy a Hercules DJ-Control Starlight USB, download the software here (using the BatchStarter.exe for Windows 10/11 to start it - hint: install donetframework first => complete package is in the <a href="http://www.hamradioland.de/rh.zip" target=_blank>DOWNLOAD package for WINDOWS 10/11</a> here!), install the controller, edit the public/config.json and choose your FlexRadios-IP and !!!!WOW!!!!
 ITS WORKING OUT OF THE BOX!!!!
 </p>
 <p>
   The Software is designed to use allmost of the buttons of the hercules console.
 Down below you can see how the buttons are mapped (which cld be changed in public/hercules.xlsx).
 What is described for Slice A will also be on Slice B - Green, Yellow, Purple work for each Slices A and B. Blue are global functionality.
 Since they are the same for both Slices, i only described them for the left side :)